 Daisy Quezada Ureña is a visual artist currently based in Santa Fe, New Mexico.
-Her work is chiefly composed of ceramic and porcelain sculptures, made through a process of layering porcelain slip onto fabric or garments, which are themselves burnt away in the firing process.
-These sculptures are then painstakingly paired with additional elements to create a final installation.
-Her installations are understated at first glance, but are structured in a way as to pull you in, and you find yourself a part of an intimate experience.
-Each sculpture is not so much haunted by as it embodies the stories from one or many individuals.
-Daisy currently teaches at the Institute of American Indian Arts, IAIA, in Santa Fe, and her works have been shown at the Denver Museum of Art (Denver, Colorado), Summerhall (Edinburgh, Scotland), New Taipei City Yingge Cermics Museum (New Taipei, Taiwan), and Icheon Ceramics Festival (Icheon, South Korea).
-I met Daisy years ago while working together at my father’s business in Santa Fe.
-At the time she was completing her undergraduate program at the Santa Fe University of Art and Design, previously the College of Santa Fe, which has since closed.
-Since then, her art has taken on themes and issues primarily dealing with people and place.
-Daisy’s creativity and art draw significantly from experiences of her youth, which was split between her family’s land in Jalisco, Mexico and the American Southwest (California, Arizona, and New Mexico).
+Her work is chiefly composed of ceramic and porcelain sculptures, made through a process of layering porcelain slip onto fabric or garments, which are burnt away in the firing process.
+These sculptures are then painstakingly paired with additional elements to create the final installation.
+Her installations are understated at first, but are structured in a way that pulls you in, and invites you to be part of an intimate experience.
+Each sculpture embodies the stories of one or in some cases many individuals.
+Daisy currently teaches at the Institute of American Indian Arts, IAIA, in Santa Fe, and her work has been shown at the Denver Museum of Art (Denver, Colorado), Summerhall (Edinburgh, Scotland), New Taipei City Yingge Ceramics Museum (New Taipei, Taiwan), and Icheon Ceramics Festival (Icheon, South Korea).
+I met Daisy years ago when we worked together in Santa Fe.
+At the time, she was completing her undergraduate program at the Santa Fe University of Art and Design, previously the College of Santa Fe, which has since closed.
+Since then, her art has revolved around themes of people and place.
+Daisy’s creativity and art draw significantly from experiences of her youth, which was split between her family’s land in Jalisco, Mexico, and the American Southwest (California, Arizona, and New Mexico).
 Her work also engages with themes and current events surrounding immigration—specifically how immigration affects individuals.
 She is a founding member of the Present Cartographers, an organization consisting of Daisy Quezada Ureña, Sylvia Arthur, and Lois Klassen.
 The three met at SFUAD SFAI and already produced one publication after receiving the 516 Art Grant for Northern New Mexico.
 A link to this chapbook can be found on her website (link below).

 Lena: What mediums and themes are you working with right now?

-L: The engagement is really important to your work?
+L: Engagement is really important to your work?

 D: It is, very much, yeah, I would say it’s a huge part of it.
-I don’t, I’m interested in, well this piece is very much about myself.
-But it is, I want to have conversations with people.
+I want to have conversations with people.
 The most meaningful, I think, was when I worked with the youth in Denver, in Aurora.

 L: That’s the one that was at the Denver Museum of Art?